Extreme Nomads’ Sports and Outdoors Guide to Kalpitiya

 Throughout history, this little town has often been a strategic military position.
 From the original Veddahs, to the later Tamil Kingdom, and from 1505 the Portuguese, then the Dutch.

 Today Kalpitiya’s shores are mostly wandered by the local fishermen, and the growing water sports tribe who come to make the most of the world-class kiteboarding conditions.
 Still the area is under strong watch by the Sri Lankan Army, and you may sometimes share the water with military ships.

-Outside of the water sports community, Kalpitiya still remains quite untouched by modern tourism.
+Outside of the water sports community, Kalpitiya tourism still remains fairly low-key.